 Making the 21st Round

-Step 19.
-Make Three Chains
+Step 19: Make Three Chains

-Step 20.
-Do Not Close Round Twenty One
+Step 20: Do Not Close Round Twenty One

 When you get to the other side, do not close the round, just leave it open.
 Now, make 3 chains after the last V-stitch.

-Step 21.
-Crocheting The Upper Body of The Blanket
+Step 21: Crocheting the Upper Body of the Blanket

 Make 2 double crochet stitches on the first hole (V-stitch) available and continue doing the same pattern as you grow the upper body of your blanket (according to your desired size).

-Step 22.
-Crochet The Tail Part
+Step 22: Crochet The Tail Part

-For the tail, you will use a separate ball of yarn.
+For the tail, you use a separate ball of yarn.
 Make 15 chains, and that will be the center of your tail.

-Step 23.
-Make Three Additional Chains
+Step 23: Make Three Additional Chains

 Step 24.
 Make One Double Crochet Stitch After The Third Extra Chain

 Make 1 double crochet stitch in the 4th chain from the hook.
 Continue doing 1 double crochet stitch in each chain until you get to the other side.

-Step 25.
-Work in The Center of The Pattern
+Step 25: Work in The Center of The Pattern

-On this step, you will make another 3 chains and turn your work to the other side.
+On this step, you make another 3 chains and turn your work to the other side.
 You will not work on the upper part of the stitches, instead, you will work in the center.

-Step 26.
-Make Back Post Double Crochet Stitch
+Step 26: Make Back Post Double Crochet Stitch

 Here, you will make a stitch called the back post double crochet stitch.
 Look for the center of the pattern you need to start with.

-Step 27.
-Crochet The Same Pattern For The Second Row
+Step 27: Crochet the Same Pattern for the Second Row

 Continue doing 1 back post double crochet stitch on each stitch available (no need to make the increase).
 When you’re almost done with the 2nd row, you will see the 3 chains available you did in the beginning.
-Here, you will make 1 last back post double crochet stitch.

-Step 28.
-Back Post Double Crochet Stitch Increase At The End of The Third Row
+Step 28: Back Post-Double Crochet Stitch Increase at the End of the Third Row

 For the 3rd row, make 3 chains, and here you will make the back post double crochet stitch increase at the end of the row.
-Remember, no increase at the beginning because you will only do that on the same side so the tail for your mermaid blanket will start growing.
+Remember, no increase at the beginning because you will only do that on the same side so the tail for your mermaid blanket pattern will start growing.

-Step 29.
-Half of The Tail
+Step 29: Half of the Tail

 Now, you see the 3 chains available you made from the previous row, and here you will make 1 back post double crochet stitch.
 Repeat the same pattern you did on the 2nd and 3rd row until you get to row 15.

 Step 30.
 Join The Half of The Tail Pieces Together

 Now that you have both pieces for the half of the tail, it’s time to join them together.
-First, insert the hook on both pieces, chain 1 (make sure to insert the hook on the same chain) and join them using a single crochet.
+First, insert the hook on both pieces, chain 1 (make sure to insert the hook on the same chain) and join them using single crochet.

-Step 31.
-Join The Tail To The Blanket
+Step 31: Join The Tail To The Blanket